QR and LQ Decomposition Matrix Backpropagation Algorithms for Square, Wide, and Deep -- Real or Complex -- Matrices and Their Software Implementation: Background

 \section{Background}

 The QR decomposition is the thread that connects most of the algorithms of numerical linear algebra, including methods for least squares, eigenvalue, and singular value problems, as well as iterative methods for all of these and also for systems of equations ~\cite{trefethen1997numerical}.
 Despite the critical nature of the decomposition, the QR factorization and its gradient have lagged behind in deep learning research.
 We surmise one reason is the absence of complete autodiff software implementations in the most common deep learning frameworks.
-The QR decomposition and the gradient of this decomposition have many uses in machine learning including for canonicalization of tensor networks in quantum computing \cite{liao2019differentiable}, fitting least squares and Bayesian statistics \cite{seeger2017auto}, and for optimum experimental design \cite{walter2010algorithmic}.
-Other differentiable matrix decompositions were used in structured layers as part of end-to-end learning of computer vision models \cite{ionescu2015training}.
+The QR decomposition and the gradient of this decomposition have many uses in machine learning including for canonicalization of tensor networks in quantum machine learning (including the complex case) \cite{liao2019differentiable}, fitting least squares and Bayesian statistics \cite{seeger2017auto}, \cite{murphy2012machine}, and for optimum experimental design \cite{walter2010algorithmic}.
 Both QR (in the Householder implementation) and SVD solutions are backward stable and the one with the least computational cost can be chosen for full-rank least squares problems.
 The QR decomposition is a faster alternative \cite{trefethen1997numerical}, as well as a faster alternative to solving the least squares solution for approximately square matrices \cite{trefethen1997numerical}.
-Recent work \cite{9026903} compares SVD alternatives for solving least squares problems and provides an end to end solution to ellipse points fitting and human pose estimation applications.
-QR is a valid alternative for solving the least squares and could be considered in experiments.
+Recent work \cite{9026903} compares SVD alternatives for solving least squares problems and provides an end to end solution to ellipse points fitting and human pose estimation applications and QR can be one.
+Other differentiable matrix factorizations were used in structured layers as part of end-to-end learning of computer vision models \cite{ionescu2015training}, or second-order pooling in graph neural networks \cite{ma2019graph}.
+The potential for other applications includes instances where least squares can approximate maximum likelihood estimation under assumptions relaxation, for practical reasons.
+Replacement of maximum likelihood estimation has been employed in some domains, for example with median rank regression \cite{olteanu2008technical}.
+Other potential use cases of differentiable QR decomposition are: complex uses cases in signal processing \cite{yasotharan2010simple}, network reconstruction \cite{li2017reconstruction}, neural networks for graph signal processing and graph clustering \cite{el2020orthonet}, Gaussian processes for relational reinforcement learning \cite{ramon2004numeric}, model compression in multitask learning \cite{kanakis2020reparameterizing}, transfer learning \cite{pan2009survey}.